ba0v/user-snipe/README.md

-# username checker
+# username sniper

-checks all possible combinations of short usernames against a platform's api and saves any available ones to a file. defaults to roblox 4-character usernames (a–z + 0–9), but can be configured for any platform.
+checks all possible combinations of short usernames against a platform's api and saves any available ones to a txt file. defaults to roblox 4-character usernames (a–z + 0–9), but can be configured for any platform.

 ## requirements